-Loaded with avocados, tomatillos, jalapeños, cilantro, and onion this salsa has a cool and creamy texture.
-The perfect contrast to a hot and crisp tortilla chip!
+Loaded with avocados, tomatillos, jalapeños, cilantro, and onion this Homemade Avocado Salsa has a cool and creamy texture.
+It is the perfect contrast to a hot and crisp tortilla chip!
+Ready in 10 minutes and so easy to make this restaurant style salsa is a great alternative to the classic tomato based salsa.

 The first step to any good recipe is to find the freshest ingredients.
-I mean with only six ingredients in this salsa, you have to be a little choosy about what you are adding to the blender.
+I mean with only six ingredients in this Homemade Avocado Salsa, its okay to be a little choosy about what you are adding to the blender.

-- Avocados: Avocados are the backbone of this homemade salsa recipe.
+- Avocados: Avocados are the backbone of this Homemade Avocado Salsa recipe.
 Make sure when choosing them, you choose nice ripe ones.
 One overripe avocado can ruin the entire batch of salsa.

 - Tomatillos: When selecting tomatillos remember they have a thin husk.
 Make sure to remove this!
 Tomatillos can be green or yellow (but are usually green when bought at a store).
 Yellow coloring indicates ripeness … although, my tomatillos never seem to get past that green stage.